davidrg/ckwin/README.md

-There are still a number of outstanding issues caused by the switch from IBM C/C++ 3.6 (for which the project has no license) to Open Watcom 1.9 (see issue [#8](https://github.com/davidrg/ckwin/issues/8)), but none of these affect making basic telnet or serial connections.
+There are still a number of outstanding issues caused by the switch from IBM C/C++ 3.6 (for which the project has no license) to Open Watcom 1.9 (see issue [#8](https://github.com/davidrg/ckwin/issues/8)), but none of these affect making basic telnet, serial or NetBIOS connections.

 Supported Terminal Emulations
 -----------------------------